lauralwatkins/toolbox/README.md

 * **ellipse**: Calculates x and y coordinates of an ellipse.
 * **fit_gauss**: Fit a gaussian profile to a given distribution.
 * **fmttime**: Output time elapsed in seconds into a sensible format.
+* **into_pixels**: Bin a 2D dataset into pixels.
+This returns both the pixels and the pixel IDs of each datapoint.
 * **lims**: Returns the minimum and maximum of a distribution.
 There is an option to pad the limits by an additional factor f (on a linear or log scale), to include measurement errors and to pivot about a central values.
 This code is especially useful for calculating limits for a plot.
 * **minmax**: Returns the minimum and maximum value of an array simultaneously.
 * **nearest**: Rounds the inputs to the nearest base.
 (Use with caution, due to the nature of floating point arithmetic, this maybe not work as you expect.)